Gopinath-Radhakrishnan/qstest/README.md

 3. **Key Pair:** Create an AWS key pair that will be used to access the EC2 instances.
 Save the private key locally.

+4. **AMI ID:** Use any latest Ubuntu AMI ID if you get ami not found error when running this solution.

 ## Usage

 1. **Clone the Repository:**